csquare-d/k8s-training/README.md

 - Hardening pods with security contexts
 - Implementing zero-trust networking with network policies
 - Why Kubernetes secrets aren't as secure as you might think
-- How to audit a cluster for common security issues
+- How attackers exploit misconfigurations (and how to prevent it)

 ## Prerequisites